willroberts/openrvs-registry/README.md

 If you need to stand up a new deployment:

 1. Spin up a Linux or Windows server
 1. Run the compiled software on the server, using some mechanism to keep the process running (`systemd` in Linux or `services.msc` in Windows)
 1. Direct the output of the program into a log file.
 In `systemd`, for example, you can set the value of `StandardOutput` to `file:/full/path/to/registry.log` under `[Service]` in order to send all logs to that file.
 Logs will contain all information about healthchecks, status changes, saving to and loading from disk, and any errors which might occur.
-1. Edit `OpenBeacon.uc` and change the host and port to the new registry server.
+1. Edit `OpenBeacon.uc` and change the host and port to the new registry server, or use `openrvs.ini` instead if that functionality has been added to the config.